dgudim2/obsidian_vault/uni/Computer architecture/Memory.md

 ## Memory controller (organization)

 - Hardware unit called a **memory controller** connects a [[Processor|processor]] to a physical [[Memory|memory]] module
-- @ Main point: because all memory *requests go through the controller*, the interface a processor "sees" *can differ* from the underlying hardware organization
+- @ Main point: because all memory *requests go through the controller*, the interface a [[Processor|processor]] "sees" *can differ* from the underlying hardware organization

 ```dynamic-svg
 ---